 The OAuthTokenResponse may include an ID token conforming to the Open ID Connect specification.
-If you wish to decode this token via decode_id_token, you must install python-jose, which we use to implement ID Token verification.
+If you wish to decode this token via $decode_id_token$, you must install globus_sdk[jwt].
+This extra target includes dependencies which we use to implement ID Token verification.